Imagine creating a digital marketing campaign, all texts, no visuals. Does that sound like a nightmare?

 Not only does it eat on your audience’s attention but takes away your brand’s opportunity to interact with your audience.

 The right image size can help to build your brand image while the wrong one can break it forever.
 This makes optimizing images in your marketing collateral so critical a job.
+For instance, on apps like TikTok, you should make sure to keep your visual content produced at an apt size.
+This will gradually drive more views to your TikTok videos.

 To do it right, there are certain ground rules that every image optimization process follows, irrespective of the channel.
 While these are foundational, other rules are more personalized and applicable only to the specific channel.